MariaKrissmer/alias/README.md

 ### Environment Variables

-The project requires Hugging Face tokens for accessing and uploading models/datasets.
+The project requires Hugging Face tokens for accessing and uploading models/datasets, if own models are trained and saved.
+Models that are part of the manuscript, will be uploaded to public Hugging Face and will be available for usage shortly.

 **Quick setup:**
 ```bash